 Components of the train installed at Cardiff include the crew cabs, air-conditioning, some traction equipment and the train's computer and electrical systems.

-The project delivers a $200 million economic boost to the Hunter economy and positions the region as the train manufacturing centre of NSW.
+The project delivered a $200 million economic boost to the Hunter economy.

 Downer EDI Rail exceeds the NSW Government's 20 per cent Local Industry Participation minimum requirement under the PPP contract, and supports training and skills development with one new apprentice employed on the project for every nine tradespeople.